Ellen G. White: Visions

 From 1844 to 1863 White allegedly experienced between 100 and 200 visions, typically in public places and meeting halls.
 She experienced her first vision soon after the Millerite Great Disappointment of 1844.
 She said she had one that led to the writing of The Great Controversy at an Ohio funeral service held on a Sunday afternoon in March 1858, in the Lovett's Grove (now Bowling Green, Ohio) public school.
 This was an alleged vision of the ages-long conflict between Christ and his angels and Satan and his angels.

 Physical phenomena during visions

-J. N. Loughborough, who had seen White in vision 50 times since 1852, and her husband, James White, listed several physical characteristics that marked the visions:
+J. N. Loughborough, who had seen Ellen G. White in vision 50 times since 1852, and her husband, James White, listed several physical characteristics that marked the visions: